MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

 1. In the **New routine** response prompt, ensure the **When** field is set to **I receive an email**.
 1. Select **Activate routine**.
 1. Send the prompt by selecting the white circle with the black up-arrow in the bottom-right corner.
+    > **Note**: Cowork may not respond with prompts as notes in steps 2 - 5 of this Task.
+If this is the case, select **Schedule**.
 1. **Outcome:** Cowork should respond with something similar to "the auto-refresh is set up and running".
+    > **Note**: Cowork may respond with a different variation of the above response.
+This is expected.

 ## Task 5: Get updated information from within your organization